nugetchar/neighborhood-map-project/README.md

 1. Download the repository
 2. The production is in the "dist" directory.
 Dev sources are in the "dev" directory
-3. From a terminal, go to the project directory and run "gulp build" to generate a new dist folder.
+3. From a terminal, go to the project directory and run "gulp" to generate a new dist folder.

 ## Sites/Tools Used